stanfordhaskell/cs43/assignments/assign1.markdown

 1. (Optional Challenge) Implement `foldl` using `foldr`.
 Make sure your implementation works on infinite lists.
 Can you write `foldr` using `foldl`, with the same restriction?

-### Problem 2 - Primes (/src/Primes.hs)

-As you may know, a prime number is a natural number greater than 1 with no divisors other than 1 and itself.
-We are going to ask you to implement a few functions related to prime numbers.

-1. Write a function  `isPrime :: Int -> Bool` that returns whether a positive integer is prime.
-Hint: somewhere in there you'll want to `filter` some `[Int]`.

-1. Using isPrime, define an infinite list `primes :: [Int]` which consists of all prime numbers.
-Hint: `filter`.

-1. Look into the Sieve of Eratosthenes algorithm for computing prime numbers.
-   The intro on [Wikipedia](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) gives a great description.
-Define the list of positive primes -- call it `primesSieve
-   :: [Int]` -- using an implementation of the Sieve of Eratosthenes.

-   It will help to write a helper `sieve :: [Int] -> [Int]` where the first element of the argument to `sieve` is assumed to be prime.
-Once again, `filter` is your friend.

 ### Problem 3 - L-systems (/src/LSystem.hs)